AUSGov/business-registration/register-existing-alt.md

 <div id="modal-message" style="display: none;">
 	<h3>Existing business</h3>
 	<div class="content">
 		<p>You have not elected to register for an Australian Business Number (ABN).
-If this is because you are applying for additional registrations for an existing business, you be redirected to <em>website.com</em> to authenticate with your AUSKey credentials.</p>
+If this is because you are applying for additional registrations for an existing business, you be redirected to authenticate with your AUSKey credentials.</p>
 		<p>Are you applying for additional registrations for an existing business?</p>
 		<button id="existing-yes" class="btn btn-default">Yes</button> <button class="btn" id="existing-no">No</button>
 	</div>